iandundas/VCContainmentInStackView/README.md

 This basic example has two sliders, one which controls the height of the bottom item (which shows a scrollView full of rectanges), the other which controls the number of coloured rectangles present in the scrollView.

+It also shows ("On it's own" in the screenshot) how these components can also equally be presented as full-screen regular view controllers as well.

 <img src="http://f.cl.ly/items/3Q3C2L1Z441v2X053U2k/Image%202016-02-11%20at%2012.32.14%20am.png" />